 The road to launch:

-The 7 November launch attempt off Central Florida’s east coast came after Northrop Grumman Innovation Systems (NGIS) conducted a captive carry test flight of their Stargazer L-1011 aircraft and Pegasus XL rocket to gather flight data following discovery in late-October of a new issue with the launcher system.
+The launch attempt off Central Florida’s east coast came after Northrop Grumman Innovation Systems (NGIS) conducted an extensive investigation and analysis of the Pegasus XL rocket to gather data following a continued, persistent issue with the launcher’s actuator position in 2018.

-The issue follows directly behind a previous issue that forced a launch delay back in June after Stargazer, Pegasus XL, and ICON had already left the United States for the Kwajalein Atoll in the South Pacific for launch.
+The October/November 2018 issues followed directly behind the original identification of an actuator position error that forced a launch delay back in June 2018 after Stargazer, Pegasus XL, and ICON had already left the United States for the Kwajalein Atoll in the South Pacific for launch.

-After resolution of June’s actuator issue, NGIS engineers and the flight crew ferried Pegasus XL – with ICON safely inside its payload fairing and Pegasus XL itself securely mounted under Stargazer – to Cape Canaveral Air Force Station, Florida, and the skid strip runway at the Cape.
+After the seeming resolution of the June 2018 actuator issue, NGIS engineers and flight crew ferried Pegasus XL – with ICON safely inside its payload fairing and Pegasus XL itself securely mounted under Stargazer – to Cape Canaveral Air Force Station, Florida, and the skid strip runway in October 2018.

 “Once we [got to the Cape], the guys [performed] the safing operations, [got] all the equipment in place, [got] the ground support equipment, air conditioners, those kind of things ready to go,” said Bryan Baldwin, Pegasus Program Manager, Northrop Grumman Innovation Systems in an interview with NASASpaceflight’s Chris Gebhardt.